alexprengere/pep_unpacking_in_comprehensions/pep.rst

 No existing APIs or semantics are altered by this proposal aside from the syntax.
-The ``SyntaxError`` message “iterable unpacking cannot be used in comprehension” will no longer be emitted in the situations that become valid.
+The ``SyntaxError`` message “iterable unpacking cannot be used in comprehension" will no longer be emitted in the situations that become valid.
 There is an extremely low risk of any code depending on that specific error.
 In summary, if code doesn't use the new syntax, it behaves exactly as before.